alicelucas/segmentation/README.md

 # segmentation
-A playground to test things out for preliminary research
+A playground for training / testing neural networks to see how they generalize to microscopy datasets.

 * Python 3.6
 * Tensorflow 2.4

+For environment replication, use Docker container: https://hub.docker.com/repository/docker/alicelucas/tensorflow

+Experiments are conducted on the CHTC sever.